Links to some useful translation tools

 top

-We hope you've found something of benefit on this page.
-You're welcome to send us any tips of your own if you feel they would help other translators.
+I hope you've found something of benefit on this page.
+You're welcome to send me any tips of your own if you feel they would help other translators.

 top

-ATS, Amper Translation Service, Fürstenfeldbruck, translation, editing, translation agency, language services, Carl Carter, resources, blogs, CAT, CAT tools, TEnTs, translation tools, translation technology, memoQ, Kilgray, Déjà Vu X, SDL Trados Studio 2009, tips, tricks, videos, webinars, training, translationzone, user groups
+ATS, Amper Translation Service, translation, editing, translation agency, language services, Carl Carter, resources, blogs, CAT, CAT tools, TEnTs, translation tools, translation technology, memoQ, MemoQ, Déjà Vu X2, Déjà Vu X3, DVX3, memoQ 2015, memoQ 2014 R2, SDL Trados Studio 2014, tips, tricks, videos, webinars, training, translationzone, user groups